 To understand what it could feel like, take your index-finger and pull it back.
 Once you feel that stretch in the inside of your hand, you’ve now felt your body telling you where it happens and how.

 Imagine hyper-extending your toe so badly that it pulls some of the bone off.
 This can take 3 – 6 months or more to recover 100%.
 It hurts under the ball of your foot and the side of our foot (bunion area).
-Even though it’s called Turf Toe, it’s not your actual toe that hurts.
+Even though it’s called turf toe, it’s not your actual toe that hurts.
+To help prevent it, make sure you stretch the achilles tendon.
+The tendon connects to the bottom of the foot, which connects with the area where you hyperextend the ball of your foot – causing this injury.

 Why you should not ‘play through’ turf toe